 Perhaps a metaphor in your introduction will inspire a memorable visual theme, or a decision to build your white paper around five big ideas will dictate the layout and typography.

 These are the kinds of choices you can make before copywriting begins, and you can continue to refine them throughout the drafting process.

 Remember, great design cannot compensate for poor content.
 Instead, the look and feel of your white paper should amplify the meaning of its words.
 Together, copy and design should create a cohesive piece that retains the reader's attention and remains memorable long after they’ve read it.

-4. Engage readers through personalization and multimedia.
+4. Engage readers with personalization and multimedia

-5. Go easy on your reader’s eyes.
+5. Go easy on your reader’s eyes

-6. Analyze, learn, adjust and repeat.
+6. Analyze, learn, adjust, and repeat

 See some amazing examples of what interactive white papers look like.